 Since his presidential campaign, President Rodrigo Duterte has been slamming the 5-6 money lending practice in the Philippines.
-He sees the scheme as a tool which further pulls the poor Filipinos into a financial nightmare.
+He sees the scheme as a tool that further pulls the poor Filipinos into a financial nightmare.

 Nobody can’t deny that 5-6 money lending has been deeply encrypted into our culture.
 Micro-vendors and even simple housewives borrow money for various reasons.
 Why not?
 The loan is flexible.
-They can use it in any way they want and they don’t even have to present a lot of legal documents to get approved.
+They can use it in any way they want and don’t even have to present many legal documents to get approved.
 Most 5-6 borrowers even choose to pay daily as it seems more convenient.
 Paying P100 a day surely seems smaller than paying P6, 000 at the end of two or three months.
 Sure, it may seem helpful, but what’s the catch?

-How did the 5-6 money lending started?
+How did the 5-6 money lending start?

 When we hear “5-6,” we usually think of “Bumbays” wearing turbans on their heads and riding a motorcycle.
 Sometimes they visit their borrowers by walking with a long umbrella used as a cane.
 Either “Bumbay” is coined from the city in India called Bombay or Mumbai, nobody can be certain.
-A lot of Filipinos in Metro Manila grew up seeing them in markets, “sari-sari” stores and “carinderias” to collect payments.
+A lot of Filipinos in Metro Manila grew up seeing them in markets, “sari-sari” stores, and “carinderias” to collect payments.

 5 Reasons Duterte Wants to Arrest 5-6 Loan Sharks

-- Exorbitant Interest Rates
+Exorbitant Interest Rates

-- Forced buying of Appliances
+Forced buying of Appliances

-- 5-6 Scheme is Anti-Poor
+5-6 Money Lenders Scheme is Anti-Poor

-- The Government can Create a Better Alternative
+The Government can Create a Better Alternative

-Lending has been deeply engraved in our Filipino Culture, however, getting a loan from a loan shark is a sure way to spiraling debt.
+Lending has been deeply engraved in our Filipino Culture.
+However, getting a loan from a loan shark is a sure way to spiraling debt.
 Find a registered money lender which gives a flexible loan with competitive interest rates.